IEncinas10/PA/README.md

 | R3 | - | - | Create req | Wait | Wait | Wait | Wait |
 | R4 | - | - | - | - | Create req | Wait | Wait |

+- Wrong: delay from Memory to Cache is 1 cycle instead of 5
+- No unaligned support

+### Pipeline(s)
+F D E Wb
+F D E Mem Wb
+F D M1 M2  M3  M4 M5 Wb

+- Complete set of bypasses: one from the execution stages themselves, other from the writeback registers (write port to ROB) and another one from the ROB.
+- Reorder buffer
+- Store buffer

+### Virtual memory
+Again, no OS code.
+Hardware *Page walker*.
+We take a configurable amount of cycles to get the translation from our TLBs, and then output the translation to be used by the caches (or signal exception). **Agreed in class**

+Only accessing page 0 raises an exception.

+Always enabled, again, no OS.

+### Performance tests

 ## Test